Digital Twin Development Services

 • Paying for reactive maintenance on equipment that IoT sensors and predictive models could have flagged two to three weeks earlier?

-RaftLabs builds digital twin software for manufacturers, energy operators, and logistics fleets in the US, UK, and Australia.
+RaftLabs builds digital twin software for manufacturers, energy operators, and logistics fleets across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia.
 A monitoring twin ships in 10 to 16 weeks from $40,000.
 A full analytical twin with predictive maintenance ships in 18 to 28 weeks from $80,000.

 Trusted by